Jitan Ram Manjhi

-Jitan Ram Manjhi (born 6 October 1944) is an Indian politician from the eastern state of Bihar who served as its 23rd Chief Minister from 20 May 2014 to 20 February 2015.
-He was President of Hindustani Awam Morcha (HAM).
+Jitan Ram Manjhi (born 6 October 1944) is an Indian politician who serving as the 15th Minister of Micro, Small and Medium Enterprises since 2024.
+He is currently a Member of Parliament from Gaya constituency and was Bihar's 23rd Chief Minister from 20 May 2014 to 20 February 2015.
+He was the founding President of Hindustani Awam Morcha (HAM).
 Previously, he had served as minister for scheduled castes and scheduled tribes welfare in Nitish Kumar's cabinet.
 He has been a minister in several Bihar state governments, under multiple chief ministers like Chandrashekhar Singh, Bindeshwari Dubey, Satyendra Narayan Sinha, Jagannath Mishra, Lalu Prasad Yadav and Rabri Devi.

 Manjhi has been a member of the Bihar Legislative Assembly since 1980.
 He was affiliated with several political parties, Indian National Congress (1980–1990), Janata Dal (1990–1996), Rashtriya Janata Dal (1996–2005) and JD(U) (2005–2015).
 He was expelled from JD(U) following the February 2015 political crisis and subsequently Jitan Ram Manjhi emerged as a major Dalit face in Bihar.
 In May 2015, he announced the new political party, Hindustani Awam Morcha.
 In July 2015, Jitan Ram Manjhi was accorded "Z"-plus security cover by the Union Home Ministry.

+Currently, he is the oldest minister in the third term of NDA government after the winning of 2024 Lok Sabha election.

 Early life

-Manjhi was born on 6 October 1944 in Mahakar village were under Khijarsarai area in Gaya district of Bihar.
-His father Ramjit Ram Manjhi and mother Sukri Devi were farm labourers from the Musahar community, literally meaning rat-eaters due to their rodent consumption.
-He was tutored by a teacher after getting the permission of his upper-caste landlord until 7th class.
+Manjhi was born on 6 October 1944 in Mahakar village under Khijarsarai area in Gaya district of Bihar.
+His father Ramjit Ram Manjhi and mother Sukri Devi were farm labourers belonging to the Musahar community.
+He was tutored by an upper caste teacher after getting the permission of his upper-caste landlord until 7th class.
 After completing his graduation from Magadh University, he worked at the Gaya telephone exchange for 13 years until his younger brother became a policeman.
 He is married to Shanti Devi; the couple has two sons and five daughters.
 One of his sons, Santosh Suman Manjhi, is an MLC.

+Political career

 Indian National Congress

 Jitan Ram Manjhi entered politics in 1980.
 On the ticket of the Indian National Congress party, he contested and won the assembly elections from the Fatehpur segment in Gaya district.
 He became a minister for the first time in the Chandrashekhar Singh-led government in Bihar.
 He won from the same constituency in the 1985 election, but lost in 1990.
 Between 1980 and 1990, he served as a minister of state in successive cabinets headed by Congress chief ministers Bindeshwari Dubey, Satyendra Narayan Sinha and Jagannath Mishra.